dolthub/dolt/clients/go/server/README.md

 ./server ldb:/tmp/servertest
 ```

 Then navigate a web browser to [http://localhost:8000/root](http://localhost:8000/root).
 You should see a string starting with `sha1-...`.
-This _ref_ is the unique identifier for the current state of the datastore.
+This _ref_ is the unique identifier for the current state of the database.
 You can explore it further by fetching URLs like http://localhost:8000/ref/sha1-...

 ## About